-A small study of 33 women, average age 28, compared 13 women who were anorexic for an average of 10 years with 20 healthy women, measured electrical activity and thickness of the macula.
+A small study of 33 women, with an average age of 28, compared 13 women who were anorexic for an average of 10 years with 20 healthy women, measuring electrical activity and thickness of the macula.
 (Isn't the ophthalmogram lovely?
 It shows the macula as a spot to the left.
 The optic disc is the area on the right where blood vessels converge.)

 The article in Science Daily includes this description of the study:

-For at least ten years, as a matter of routine, I ask new clients and people who call for treatment information to get a medical check up that includes a bone density test .
-The purpose of the bone density test is to discover if osteoporosis exists (it doesn't hurt) and to get a base line.
-With a record of a base line future tests will show if osteoporosis is developing.
+For at least ten years, as a matter of routine, I have asked new clients and people who call for treatment information to get a medical check-up that includes a bone density test.
+The purpose of the bone density test is to discover if osteoporosis exists (it doesn't hurt) and to get a baseline.
+With a record of a baseline future tests will show if osteoporosis is developing.

-Now I will add to my routine, my request that new clients and callers see an opthamologist and get a macula check up for the same reasons: detection of problem (it doesn't hurt) and baseline to notice any deterioration in the future.
+Now I will add to my routine, my request that new clients and callers see an ophthalmologist and get a macula checkup for the same reasons: detection of a problem (it doesn't hurt) and baseline to notice any deterioration in the future.